StephenGriffies/StephenGriffies.github.io/_pages/models.md

 Throughout my career I have endeavored to bring rigor and synthesis to the many intellectual strands comprising the foundations of ocean models and forming the practice of ocean modeling.
-This work has spanned nearly all areas of ocean and climate science, from ocean model algorithms and code development, climate model development, theoretical studies into subgrid scale parameterizations, and formulations of experimental protocols supporting the systematic analysis of model intercomparison projects.
+This work has spanned nearly all areas of ocean science, from ocean model algorithms and code development, coupled model development, theoretical studies into subgrid scale parameterizations, and formulations of experimental protocols supporting the systematic analysis of model intercomparison projects.
 This page summarizes some of this work, and offers pointers for where research can bring further insights.

 </p>